-Nominations were made by teachers, parents, pupils and suppliers and it’s now over to you to decide who takes the title this year.
+Nominations were made by teachers, parents, pupils and suppliers and you decided who took the title this year.

-Voting for this award has now closed and the winner will be announced at the School Travel Awards Lunch and Ceremony on Wednesday 25th May at the Royal Lancaster Hotel in London.
-For event and ticket details click here.
+The winner, Sue Dutton of Sherbrook Primary School in Staffordshire, was announced at the School Travel Awards Lunch and Ceremony on Wednesday 25th May at the Royal Lancaster Hotel in London.

 Sherbrook Primary School